mhoffesommer/docker-nginx-php-mongo/README.md

 # docker-nginx-php-mongo
-Docker image based on Alpine linux with nginx, php-fpm and mongo driver
+Docker image based on Alpine linux with nginx, php-fpm and mongo driver.

 ## Ports
 This image exposes ports 80 and 443.
 In order to use XDebug it also exposes